Misdiagnosed TMD-Related Disorders

 Chronic Overlapping Pain Conditions

 It’s bad enough that TMD is often misdiagnosed as being other conditions.
 Even worse is that people with TMD often suffer more than one type of painful condition.
 As a result, TMD has been classified as one of the chronic overlapping pain conditions (COPC).
-COPC are one of the leading challenges in modern medicine because they cause long-lasting pain that is often severe, even disabling.
+COPC is one of the leading challenges in modern medicine because they cause long-lasting pain that is often severe, even disabling.
 Plus, they’re difficult to treat, as they don’t respond to many treatments traditionally used for pain.

 One explanation for COPC is that they’re caused by central sensitization.
 In this model, one chronic pain sends such constant pain signals to the brain that it begins to interpret non-pain signals as pain, amplifies pain signals, or even creates pain signals from other parts of the body.